 Google Drive and Google Photos are revolutionary apps that not only store photos safely, but their smooth interface also provides a great user experience!
 Google Photos also offers an array of useful tools that allow you to edit and share your pictures, and also gives the option of light editing, slideshows, collages, panoramas, and animations.

 Transfer Pictures using Third Party Apps

-In addition to using a manual USB cable or Google Drive/Photos, there are a number of third party apps that can be alternatively used to transfer pictures from an Android device to a computer.
+In addition to using a manual USB cable or Google Drive/Photos, there are a number of third party apps that can be alternatively used to transfer photos from Android to PC.
 Dropbox app for Android or Microsoft’s Onedrive are both very user-friendly free utilities that automatically syncs files and photos with the cloud-based server.
 This keeps your pictures absolutely safe and they can also be easily accessed from anywhere.
 A new account needs to be created for Dropbox or Onedrive.
 Once you have logged in, the settings can be molded to govern what photos get backed up automatically in the cloud.
 A manual selection of pictures can be undertaken to save them on your computer file system.
 Both Dropbox and Onedrive can be downloaded from the Play Store and are great photo-storage solutions.

 See Also: Free Photo Editing Apps for Android